Doutzen Kroes: Modelling

 Describing herself as a "tomboy" in her youth, she had never seriously considered modelling, but sent snapshots to modelling agency Paparazzi Model Management in Amsterdam, in 2003.

 In 2005, Kroes won "Model of The Year" on Vogue.com by readers.
 She was presented on the May 2007 cover of Vogue as one of the "World's Next Top Models" along with Chanel Iman among others.
 Along with several of these models, she appeared in the 2008 Pirelli Calendar.

 In 2006, a Frisian documentary directed by J.J.M.
 Jansen about a week in Kroes' life as a model was released.
 It documented Kroes at Milan Fashion Week and her thinking about the modelling industry.
 In July 2007, earning at an estimated total of $1.5 million in the previous twelve months, Forbes named Kroes fourteenth in the list of the world's 15 Top-Earning Supermodels.
 In April 2008, she was in fifth position, with an estimated income of $6 million.
 Forbes named Kroes fifth again in 2009 ($6 million), 2010 ($6 million) and 2012 ($6.9 million).
 Kroes escalated to the second position of the ranking in 2014, having earned $8 million the year before.

 At the end of August 2008, Victoria's Secret confirmed to People magazine that Kroes was to be the newest Victoria's Secret Angel.
 Her first campaign as the brand's newest Angel was "Supermodel Obsessions".

 There is a wax figure of Kroes in the Amsterdam branch of Madame Tussaud's wax museum.
 From November 2009 to July 2010, Kroes wrote a monthly column about her life for the Dutch edition of Marie Claire.

 In February 2010, Kroes returned to the catwalk during fashion week for Prada with fellow Angels Alessandra Ambrosio and Miranda Kerr.
 Prada was praised by former editor-in-chief of Glamour, Cosmopolitan and Marie Claire magazines, Bonnie Fuller in her blog for using a curvy model such as Kroes for the fashion show.

 In September 2013, Kroes became the first model in history to appear on the cover of four international editions of Vogue in one month.

 In 2014, Kroes appeared in the new Calvin Klein Reveal Fragrance commercial alongside Charlie Hunnam, as well as continuing her long-standing contracts.
 She also announced that she was ending her contract with Victoria's Secret after seven years of being with the brand; she walked in the 2005–2009 (excluding 2007), and 2011–2014 Victoria's Secret Fashion Shows.
-Kroes is considered one of the "New Supers" by Models.com.

 In 2016, Kroes was announced as the spokesmodel for Dutch lingerie retailer Hunkemöller.
 Kroes released her own collection line 'Doutzen's Stories' and has starred in several campaigns for the Hunkemöller brand to date.